-A. ALLOWABLE MOVES 13-1

-B. INTERPROGRAM TRANSFERS 13-1

-RESTRICTIONS ON MOVES

-POLICY FOR MOVES

-PORTABILITY

-ъ.
-13 3

-CHAPTER 14

-CONTRACT TERMINATIONS

-CONTRACT TERMINATION
+A. CONTRACT TERMINATION .14-1

-B. TERMINATION BY THE FAMILY 14-1
+B. TERMINATION BY THE FAMILY .14-1

-C. TERMINATION OF TENANCY BY THE OWNER 14-1
+C. TERMINATION OF TENANCY BY THE OWNER .14-1

-D. TERMINATION OF THE CONTRACT BY PHA 14-3
+D. TERMINATION OF THE CONTRACT BY PHA .14-3

-CHAPTER 15

-DENIAL OR TERMINATION OF ASSISTANCE
+CHAPTER 15 DENIAL OR TERMINATION OF ASSISTANCE

-DEMAL OR TERMINATION OF ASSISTANCE

-GROUNDS FOR DENIAL OF ASSISTANCE
+A. GROUNDS FOR DENIAL OF ASSISTANCE

-B. DENIAL - SCREENING FOR DRUG ABUSE AND OTHER CRIMINAL ACTIVITY L.
+B. DENIAL - SCREENING FOR DRUG ABUSE AND OTHER CRIMINAL ACTIVITY ΓY [24 CFR PART

 982.553]

-C. DENIAL PROCEDURES FOR NON-CITIZENS 15-4
+C. DENIAL PROCEDURES FOR NON-CITIZENS

-D. MISSED APPOINTMENTS AND DEADLINES 15-5
+D. MISSED APPOINTMENTS AND DEADLINES

-E. GROUNDS FOR TERMINATION OF ASSISTANCE 15-5
+E. GROUNDS FOR TERMINATION OF ASSISTANCE

-F. TERMINATION FOR DRUG ABUSE AND OTHER CRIMINAL ACTIVITY 15-8
+F. TERMINATION FOR DRUG ABUSE AND OTHER CRIMINAL ACTIVITY

-G. FAMILY OBLIGATIONS 15-10
+G. FAMILY OBLIGATIONS

-H. TERMINATION - ZERO HAP ASSISTANCE TENANCIES 15-12
+H. TERMINATION - ZERO HAP ASSISTANCE TENANCIES

-I. OPTION NOT TO TERMINATE FOR MISREPRESENTATION 15-13
+I. OPTION NOT TO TERMINATE FOR MISREPRESENTATION

-J. TERMINATION - FRAUD 15-13
+J. TERMINATION - FRAUD

-K. TERMINATION - MISSED APPOINTMENTS AND DEADLINES
+К. TERMINATION - MISSED APPOINTMENTS AND DEADLINES

-CHAPTER 16

 OWNER DISAPPROVAL AND RESTRICTION

-DISAPPROVAL OF OWNER

-B. OWNER/AGENT RESTRICTIONS 16-2
+A. DISAPPROVAL OF OWNER 16-14 B. OWNER/AGENT RESTRICTIONS 16-15